smguilia/overview-1/quickstart-lite.md

 {: #lite-solution-tutorials}
 {: step}

-Check out our [tutorials for Lite accounts](/docs?tab=tutorials&filters=lite-account) for detailed steps about using {{site.data.keyword.Bluemix_notm}} to implement common patterns based on best practices and proven technologies.
+Check out the [tutorials for Lite accounts](/docs?tab=tutorials&filters=lite-account) for detailed steps about using {{site.data.keyword.Bluemix_notm}} to implement common patterns based on best practices and proven technologies.

 ## Next steps
 {: #lite-next-steps}

 Build your apps!
-For more information, see the [Getting started tutorial](/docs/apps?topic=apps-getting-started).
+For more information, see [Getting started with apps](/docs/apps?topic=apps-getting-started).